Supercomputing-System-AI-Lab/MiLo/README.md

 # MiLo API

-MiLo is a MoE quantization algorithm, focusing on ultra-low-bit quantization, e.g. 3-bit, with fast execution speed and high quantization quality.
+MiLo is a MoE compression algorithm, focusing on ultra-low-bit quantization, e.g. 3-bit, with compensators aiming at a fast execution speed and high quantization quality.

 MiLo introduces the adaptive Low-rank compensators, which compensate for the error of the ultra-low-bit quantization with a minimal additional memory overhead.
 The adaptive low-rank compensator determines the rank according to the property of the weight, leading to a significant performance improvement.